NinaS23/Sticker_Maker_Java/README.md

 run the project
 ```

-finally, to see your sticker, go to output directory.
+finally, to see your sticker, go to output folder.